CommandString/BloodTypes/README.md

 # BloodTypes
-A composer package for bloodtypes
+A composer package for bloodtypes (website is in the [gui](https://github.com/CommandString/BloodTypes/tree/gui/) branch)

 # Installation